A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and Trustworthy AI: Certification of Partial Monotonicity for ANNs

 where $\mathbf{x}$ represents the input data, $W^l \in \mathbb{R}^{n^{l-1}} \times \mathbb{R}^{n^{l}}$, $b^l \in \mathbb{R}^{n^{l}}$ and $\varphi^l(\cdot)$ are the weights, bias and activation function of the $l^{th}$ layer respectively.

-In particular, ANNs using $C^2(\Omega)$ activation functions, such as Sigmoid, Tanh, etc., are $C^{1,1}(\Omega)$ functions in a compact domain $\Omega$.
+In particular, ANNs using $C^2 (\Omega)$ activation functions, such as Sigmoid, Tanh, etc., are $C^{1,1}(\Omega)$ functions in a compact domain $\Omega$.
+Moreover, common non-smooth activations (e.g., ReLU) can be approximated via smooth surrogates like SoftPlus \cite{Dugas2000IncorporatingPricing}, enabling the application of the proposed methodology.
 Therefore, knowing an upper bound of the Lipschitz constant of the partial derivatives of an ANN, it is possible to pose the partial monotonicity certification problem as an application of the LipVor Algorithm to the partial derivatives.
-Consequently, it is crucial to compute an upper bound $\hat{L}$ of the Lipschitz constant $L$ of the partial derivatives of an ANN.
+Consequently, computing an upper bound $\hat{L}$ of the Lipschitz constant $L$ of the partial derivatives of an ANN becomes crucial.

 Without loss of generality, in the following methodology, the ANN is going to be considered strictly increasing partially monotonic w.r.t. the $r^{th}$ input.
 Subsequently, when dealing with multiple monotonic features, the procedure remains the same by simply considering the minimum radius among each of the monotonic features.
 By using this minimum radius as the ball's radius, we ensure monotonicity is preserved for each monotonic feature.
 Conversely, if there exists a point $p_j$ where the constraint is not satisfied for any of the monotonic features, a radius $\delta_j=\frac{g_{x_i}(p_j)}{L_j}$ is computed for each unsatisfied constraint and the maximum of these radii is used.
 This maximum radius represents the largest radius within which some of the monotonicity conditions are not met.
 Moreover, the methodology could be extended to vector-valued ANN $g: \mathbb{R}^n \rightarrow \mathbb{R}^m$ considering each of the components from the codomain $g^i, i \in \{1,2,\dots,m\}$.